 Founded in 2018, Newsguard is a browser extension that displays the credibility and transparency of media sources.
 Steven Brill and Gordon Crovitz are the Co-Founders.
 Brill founded The American Lawyer, Court TV, and the Yale Journalism Initiative.
 Gordon was the publisher and columnist of The Wall Street Journal.

 Funded by / Ownership

-Newsguard is a for-profit company that began with $6 million dollars of seed funding.
-Investors include the two co-founders, as well as notable groups such as the Knight Foundation and Cox Investment Holdings.
-A full list of the seed donors can be found here.
-Newsguard generates revenue through licensing of its ratings to advertisers, who use these ratings when determining what sites are safe to place their advertising.
+Newsguard is a for-profit company that began with 6 million dollars of seed funding.
+Investors include the two co-founders and notable groups such as the Knight Foundation and Cox Investment Holdings.
+A complete list of the seed donors can be found here.
+Newsguard generates revenue by licensing its ratings to advertisers, who use them to determine what sites are safe to advertise.
 They have also formed a partnership with Microsoft by having their extension built into the Edge Browser.
 Newsguard is currently seeking more partnerships and licensing agreements.

 Analysis / Bias

-Newsguard reviews and rates media and information sources using a 100 point scale.
+Newsguard reviews and rates media and information sources using a 100-point scale.
 Each source is rated on 9 different criteria and with each criterion having a different weight that totals 100 for a perfect score.
-Any source that scores a 60 or above will be given a green shield and those below 60 will receive a red shield.
-Newsguard also provides, what it calls a “Nutrition Label”, to explain how they came to their conclusions.
-The nutrition label is well-sourced and provides examples to support their claims.
+Any score of 60 or above will be given a green shield, and those below 60 will receive a red shield.
+Newsguard also provides a “Nutrition Label” to explain how they came to their conclusions.
+The nutrition label is well-sourced and offers examples to support its claims.

 In review, Newsguard reviews media websites and rates them according to the criteria listed above.
 The information provided on their nutrition labels is thorough and appropriately sourced.
 They also do not use loaded words and maintain a neutral tone in their reviews.
 We found that many sources are given a green shield rating that we rate Mixed for factual reporting.
 This indicates that they have a different standard in their ratings.